Used to show that something happened or is true, although there was something that might have stopped it

 Ways to tell them apart:

-• Both despite and in spite of are used to show contrast or express an idea contrary to expectations, but they look slightly different.
+Both despite and in spite of mean the same thing: they are used to indicate a contrast or a concession.

-• Remember that despite is a single word, while in spite of is a three-word phrase; this can help differentiate them in writing.
+Remember that despite is a single word, whereas in spite of is a phrase consisting of three words.